Battleborn (video game): Gameplay

 Battleborn initially did not support microtransactions, and it was only introduced in a June 2016 update.
 Players could use real money to obtain in-game credits that could be spent on skins and taunts for the various characters (some which can already be earned through advancement with the character), but otherwise has no direct influence on gameplay.
 Gearbox planned to release downloadable content that would include new skins and taunts for existing characters prior to announcement of the game's shutdown.

+Story

 Setting

-The game is set in a space fantasy setting, in which every species fled to a star known as Solus after a disastrous event destroyed most other planets and stars in the universe.
+Battleborn is set in a space fantasy setting, in which every species fled to a star known as Solus after a disastrous event destroyed most other planets and stars in the universe.
 These species are divided into different factions upon their arrivals, and eventually they united and cooperate with each other by sending out the best fighters, who are labelled as Battleborn, to fight against Varelsi, the origin of the catastrophe.